Employment Update

 • Icon showing outlines of a home, dollar sign, and a plant

-People not in the labor force who currently want a job changed very little
+People not in the labor force who currently want a job changed little

-The number of people not in the labor force who currently want a job, at 5.7 million, changed little in September.
-These individuals were not counted as unemployed because they were not actively looking for work during the 4 weeks preceding the survey or were unavailable to take a job.
+The number of people not in the labor force who currently want a job, at 5.5 million, was little changed in January.

 • Acara Icon temp

-Temporary help employment was 1.68% of total nonfarm employment in September.
-This is down from 1.70 in August.
+Temporary help employment was 1.59% of total nonfarm employment in January.

 • Acara Icon people circles